-Without synthesis, this part of the first generation theory for the double helix had remained largely unchallenged in the three decades since it was first adumbrated in 1953.
+Without synthesis, this part of the first-generation theory for the double helix had remained largely unchallenged in the three decades since it was first adumbrated in 1953.
 It had appeared as "dogma" (Francis Crick's word) in textbooks and television series.
 Some of these said that "RNA is the same as DNA, except that each sugar has an additional -OH group" (a statement that, from any chemical perspective, is ignorant on its face).
-These facts all support the notion that without the efforts of synthetic biology, this fascinating feature of the molecule behind Darwinian evolution would never have been recognized.
+These facts all support the notion that, without the efforts of synthetic biology, this fascinating feature of the molecule behind Darwinian evolution would never have been recognized.
 Synthesis drove discovery and paradigm change in ways that analysis cannot.
 And this came about only because failure was analyzed and pursued.

-2.3.
-Failure changing the phosphates
+3.2.3 Failure Changing the Phosphates

-Failure was also encountered when we attempted to replace the charged phosphates in the backbone of DNA by a linker that had about the same size as phosphate, but that lacked charges.
-The phosphate linkers were also viewed in the first generation Watson-Crick theory as being largely incidental to the molecular recognition that is central to genetics and Darwinian evolution.
+We also encountered failure when we attempted to replace the charged phosphates in the backbone of DNA by a linker that had about the same size as phosphate, but that lacked charges.
+The phosphate linkers were also viewed in the first-generation Watson-Crick theory as being largely incidental to the molecular recognition that is central to genetics and Darwinian evolution.

 In fact, the repeating negative charges carried by the phosphate groups in the DNA backbone appeared to be downright undesirable.
 The repeating charges on the phosphate linkages prevented DNA from getting into cells.
 The charged phosphate linkers were sites of nuclease attack.
 The repulsion between two negatively charged backbones of two DNA strands seemed to weaken undesirably their association to form a double helix.
-DNA molecules without the negative charges in their backbone were expected to form better duplexes, an example of the "God made a mistake" theme.
+DNA molecules without the negative charges in their backbone were expected to form better duplexes.

-If, it was thought, we could get rid of the charges without disrupting the rules for Watson-Crick pairing (A pairs with T, G pairs with C), we might be able to create a new class of therapeutic molecules with an entirely new mechanism for biological activity.
+If, we thought, we could get rid of the charges without disrupting the rules for Watson-Crick pairing (A pairs with T, G pairs with C), then we might be able to create a new class of therapeutic molecules with an entirely new mechanism for biological activity.
 These were called "antisense drugs" [31].
 The idea was simple.
 If we could synthesize an uncharged analog of DNA that could enter a cell by passive diffusion, it would survive degradation by nuclease attack.
-If the charges were indeed incidental to genetics, this neutral synthetic DNA analog would still bind to complementary DNA molecules inside a cell following Watson-Crick rules.
-The antisense DNA analog would therefore target, with sequence specificity, only the unwanted DNA, perhaps from a virus or a mutated cancer gene.
+If the charges were indeed incidental to genetics, then this neutral synthetic DNA analog would still bind to complementary DNA molecules inside a cell following Watson-Crick rules.
+The antisense DNA analog would, therefore, target, with sequence specificity, only the unwanted DNA, perhaps from a virus or a mutated cancer gene.
 Antisense DNA might be a magic bullet for diseases associated with undesired DNA or RNA.

-Following this theory, Zhen Huang, Christian Schneider, Clemens Richert, and others in my group synthesized an uncharged unnatural DNA-like molecule that replaced the anionic phosphate diester linker in natural DNA and RNA with uncharged dimethylenesulfone linkers (Fig. 5).
-This gave DNA and RNA analogs that have roughly the same geometry as the natural molecules [32,33].
-Indeed, Martin Egli solved a crystal structure of a short GSO2C dinucleotide duplex.
-He found that the uncharged duplex was held together by G:C and C:G pairs in a minihelix just like its
+Following this theory, Zhen Huang, Christian Schneider, Clemens Richert, Andrew Roughton, and others in my group synthesized an uncharged unnatural DNA-like molecule that replaced the anionic phosphate diester linker in natural DNA and RNA with uncharged dimethylenesulfone linkers (Figure 3.5).
+This gave DNA and RNA analogs that have roughly the same geometry as the natural molecules [32, 33].
+Indeed, Martin Egli solved a crystal structure of a short $G{sO_2}C$ dinucleotide duplex.
+He found that the uncharged duplex was held together by G:C and C:G pairs in a mini-helix just like its RNA analog, whose crystal structure had been solved by Alex Rich two decades earlier [34].